knowink-dev/epulse-dev-challenge/README.md

 You'll also need to create an restful api that takes the election id as a parameter and returns the name and address of all the voters registered in that election and allows for filtering by the provisional flag.

+Spend the most time getting the core relationships set up and tested correctly versus time on visual styling and stylesheets.